In this article

 - Summary

-Switzerland has no federal gift tax.
-What you are dealing with is cantonal Schenkungssteuer, and it is one of the most heterogeneous taxes in the Swiss system.
-Two cantons sharing a border can have completely opposite rules.
-Bern taxes zero on a direct-line Bitcoin gift.
+I work in the crypto self-custody space.
+Switzerland has no federal gift tax, so you are dealing with cantonal Schenkungssteuer, one of the most heterogeneous taxes in the system.
+Two cantons sharing a border can run opposite rules.
+Bern taxes a direct-line Bitcoin gift at zero.
 Zurich taxes 2 to 6 percent above a lifetime threshold.
-If you are a Zurich resident gifting Bitcoin to your child without planning, you may owe more than you expect.
+A Zurich resident who gifts Bitcoin to a child without planning can owe more than the gift would have appreciated.

 TL;DR